elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A breakpoint is a line of code that causes the debugger to interrupt JavaScript execution.
-We may investigate current variables and run commands on the terminal while the program gets halted.
-To put it another way, we can debug it.
+  <div><strong>Interview Response:</strong> A breakpoint in JavaScript debugging is a point in the code where execution stops, allowing the developer to inspect the state of the program and its variables.
 </div>
   </div>
 </details>